Canada's Liberals win Newfoundland seat in early test for Trudeau

 "Today we have demonstrated that the Liberal message of hope and hard work is resonating, and that Canadians are tired of the Conservatives' politics of cynicism, division and fear," Trudeau, 41, said in a statement, pledging that the victory in Newfoundland was only the beginning.

 Penashue, who had served as intergovernmental affairs minister, resigned in March after it emerged that his campaign accepted illegal corporate donations in the 2011 general election.
-His campaign also spent more than the C$84,468 ($83,362) limit.
+His campaign also spent more than the C$84,468 (54,406.74 pounds) limit.

 He blamed an inexperienced campaign official for the violations and said he knew nothing about the issues, but the scandal cost the Conservatives their only seat in the province.
 The Liberals have held it for 58 of the 64 years that Newfoundland and Labrador has been part of Canada.